hielo777/WordGame/README.md

 ---

+## 📥 How to Use / Run

+1. Open the project with **Construct 3** (https://editor.construct.net/).
+2. Run the layout or preview the project.
+3. The game will load the word list automatically and store it for future use in gameplay.

+> Make sure you have access to the internet or a licensed version of Construct 3 if using features that require it.

+---

 ## 📦 Features

-- Loads a large, ordered list of English words (200,000+ entries).
+- [x] Loads a large, ordered list of English words (200,000+ entries).
-- Lightweight and minimal use of Construct 3 events.
+- [x] Lightweight and minimal use of Construct 3 events.
-- Designed to be modular and easy to expand into a full game.
+- [x] Designed to be modular and easy to expand into a full game.
+- [x] Exported HTML files that can be used to test the game when deployed in a server.

 ---